Ansar1337/LearningManager/README.md

    ```
    npm run build
    ```
 5. The frontend application will work over the remote backend server at `https://rtlm.tableer.com`.

    API reference can be found [here](./src/backend/help.md).
+   API test dashboard can be found at `/api` page of the project.

 ### How to run the Backend